pablodecm/phd_thesis/src/103_chapter_3.md

-we expect the readout output, which can be effectively treated as a random variable $\boldsymbol{x}$, to be distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring in the experiment.
+we expect the readout output, which can be effectively treated as a random variable $\boldsymbol{x}$, to be distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring or the model extensions we are interested in testing using the experiment.
 We would like then to model the probability density distribution function generating a given observation $\boldsymbol{x}_i$ conditional on the parameters of interest, that is: